github/learn.github.com/pages/undoing.markdown

 ### unstaging files ###

-Here we've staged changes to both our REAME and simplegit.rb files, but then we decide that we want the changes to be two seperate commits.
+Here we've staged changes to both our REAME and simplegit.rb files, but then we decide that we want the changes to be two separate commits.
 So, we need to unstage one, do a commit, then stage it again and do our second commit.
 Luckily, Git reminds you how to do this right in the 'git status' command output.